dart-lang/site-www/src/_guides/packages.md

 ## Importing libraries from packages

-To import libraries found in packages, use the
+To import libraries found in packages, use the `package:` prefix:
-<code class="literal">package:</code> prefix:

 ```dart
 import 'package:js/js.dart' as js;